cxcal2/aws-shield-deployment/README.md

 # AWS Web Application with AWS Shield Protection

-Terraform configuration for a multi-account AWS infrastructure with DDoS protection using AWS Shield.
+Terraform configuration for that secures a web application in a multi-account AWS organization with DDoS protection using AWS Shield.

 ## Architecture